Datcctvguy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3) A script that changes the owner of the file hello to betty
 4) A script that create an empty file called hello
 5) A script that adds execute permission to the owner of the file hello
-6) A script that adds execute permission to the owner and group owner,and read permission to other users to the file hello.
+6) A script that adds execute permission to the owner and group owner,and read permission to other users to the file hello
+7) A script that adds execution permission to the owner,group and other users to the file hello.